-Euro zone August downturn deeper than was thought -PMIs
+Eurozone's August downturn was deeper than thought, PMI data shows

 LONDON, Sept 5 (Reuters) — The decline in euro zone business activity accelerated faster than initially thought last month as the bloc's dominant services industry fell into contraction, according to a survey which suggests the bloc could drop into recession.